 Last but not least you can use a colored overlay for this purpose:

 Consider the left part of the screens

 Fine animation and interactive effects encourage users to click.
-Look at the design used for the “Chekhov is Alive” site below.
-The design begs you to click to find your character.
+Look at the split screen website template used for the “Chekhov is Alive” site below.
+The web design split screen begs you to click to find your character.

-Nowadays, due to HD quality and 4k, one of the popular split-screen examples is a layout with the static sidebar and a quite bright image in the background.
+Nowadays, due to HD quality and 4k, one of the popular split-screen examples is a layout with a static sidebar and a quite bright image in the background.
 What’s great about this option is the compatibility with smaller screen sizes, where the sidebar turns into a header.
-Therefore, it not only has this modern and fresh look, but can also be quite functional.
+Therefore, it not only has this modern and fresh look but can also be quite functional.

 One of the most traditional ways to design split-screen layouts is to provide visitors with two options to choose from.
 This pattern can create a clear separation of two sections with different information you would like to highlight, while a brand feature – a logo, for instance – will connect those sections together.

 This heading speaks for itself.
-Such design imitates the look of a print magazine.
-Here, a visitor will see text in a large title on the right side, with images and multi columns on the left.
+Such a split screen website design imitates the look of a print magazine.
+Here, a visitor will see text in a large title on the right side, with images and multi-columns on the left.
 Surprisingly, such contrasts create a nice overall balance and give the site a professional and posh look.

-This design offers an interesting transitional effect that splits the images, as if you are watching a slide show.
+This split screen web design offers an interesting transitional effect that splits the images as if you are watching a slide show.
 The split-screen starts to happen only when a visitor begins to scroll down, having imagines slowly queuing one after another.
 This guarantees a very smooth and beautiful transition.

 It takes approximately three seconds for a visitor to make a decision regarding your website.
 Consequently, your layouts should always be visitor-friendly if you want to reduce bounce rates.
-Split-screen technique can help you with that.
-Split-screen designs are a fun, functional, and responsive way to create an engaging design.
+The split-screen technique can help you with that.
+The split website design is a fun, functional, and responsive way to create an engaging design.